TritonDataCenter/manatee/README.md

                                (_/

 # Overview
-Mantee is an automated fault monitoring and leader-election system for strongly-consistent, highly-available writes to PostgreSQL.
+Manatee is an automated fault monitoring and leader-election system for strongly-consistent, highly-available writes to PostgreSQL.
 It can tolerate network partitions up to the loss of an entire node without loss of write (nor read) capability.
 Client configuration changes are minimal and failover is